CV

 - 2014-2015: Research Assistant/Junior Researcher (Leiden University)

-- Fall 2012: Visiting Student Research Collaborator (Princeton University)
+- 2012: Visiting Student Research Collaborator (Princeton University)

 - 2011: Research Assistant - Royal Netherlands Academy of Arts and Sciences (Leiden University)